Live election results: Wisconsin public safety, infrastructure referendums

 Emergency medical services and fire departments across the state say the need for more full-time staff is urgent.

-Belgium Fire Chief Pat Wester said his department is teaming up with Fredonia for a joint referendum on a paramedic program.
-It would cost taxpayers with an assessed property value of $100,000 another $47 per year in the village of Belgium, and another $75 per year in the village of Fredonia.
+Belgium Fire Chief Pat Wester said his department teamed up with Fredonia for a joint referendum on a paramedic program.
+Both municipalities passed the measure.
+It will cost taxpayers with an assessed property value of $100,000 another $47 per year in the village of Belgium, and another $75 per year in the village of Fredonia.

 Walworth Fire/Rescue – PASSED